The Wayfarer’s Repose

 ——————————————————————————————————————————————

-All around the structures was a waist high wall of cobblestone topped with wrought iron fencing.
 The entrance was gated, but the gates were open.
+It would matter.
+Whatever took Xander could scale this fencing with ease.
 There was a small plaza in front of the main building with an old oak at its center.
 The tree’s canopy hung over the plaza like a massive umbrella, but did little in this torrent.
+It was an ancient, gnarled tree that was nearly as wide as it was tall.
+The branches were think and contorted at odd angles, the trunk was thicker.
+It was an ancient sentinel that greeted guests on nice, less tumultuous days.

 Brota heard the whooping behind her and rushed for the gates.
 The road was mostly mud and puddles and had become quite uneven.
 She was happy to be standing on flat stone.
 She rounded the tree and headed for the door, and turned just in time to catch a gnarled club of bone aimed for her head.
 It thudded against her shield ineffectually.